doctrine/dbal/docs/en/reference/data-retrieval-and-manipulation.rst

 -   ``bindParam($pos, &$param, $type)`` - Bind a given reference to the positional or named parameter in the prepared statement.

-If you are finished with binding parameters you have to call ``execute()`` on the statement, which will trigger a query to the database.
-After the query is finished you can access the results of this query using the fetch API of a statement:
+If you are finished with binding parameters you have to call ``executeQuery()`` on the statement, which will trigger a query to the database.
+After the query is finished, a ``Doctrine\DBAL\Result`` instance is returned and you can access the results of this query using the fetch API of the result:

--   ``fetch($fetchStyle)`` - Retrieves the next row from the statement or false if there are none.
+-   ``fetchNumeric()`` - Retrieves the next row from the statement or false if there are none.
+    The row is fetched as an array with numeric keys where the columns appear in the same order as they were specified in the executed ``SELECT`` query.
     Moves the pointer forward one row, so that consecutive calls will always return the next row.
--   ``fetchColumn($column)`` - Retrieves only one column of the next row specified by column index.
+-   ``fetchAssociative()`` - Retrieves the next row from the statement or false if there are none.
+    The row is fetched as an associative array where the keys represent the column names as specified in the executed ``SELECT`` query.
     Moves the pointer forward one row, so that consecutive calls will always return the next row.
+-   ``fetchOne()`` - Retrieves the value of the first column of the next row from the statement or false if there are none.
+    Moves the pointer forward one row, so that consecutive calls will always return the next row.
+-   ``fetchAllNumeric()`` - Retrieves all rows from the statement as arrays with numeric keys.
--   ``fetchAll($fetchStyle)`` - Retrieves all rows from the statement.
+-   ``fetchAllAssociative()`` - Retrieves all rows from the statement as associative arrays.
+-   ``fetchFirstColumn()`` - Retrieves the value of the first column of all rows.

 The fetch API of a prepared statement obviously works only for ``SELECT`` queries.
+If you want to execute a statement that does not yield a result set, like ``INSERT``, ``UPDATE`` or ``DELETE`` for instance, you might want to call ``executeStatement()`` instead of ``executeQuery()``.

 If you find it tedious to write all the prepared statement code you can alternatively use the ``Doctrine\DBAL\Connection#executeQuery()`` and ``Doctrine\DBAL\Connection#executeStatement()``